-Pursuant to Article 199(1) of the Code of Civil Procedure, a statement of claim (cererea de chemare în judecată) may be lodged in person or by a proxy, by post, courier, fax or scanned and sent by e-mail or as an electronic document.
+In accordance with Article 199(1) of the Code of Civil Procedure, an application may be lodged in person or by proxy, by post, courier, fax or scanned, and sent by email or electronically.

 2 If so, for what types of cases is it available?
 Are any proceedings available exclusively via the internet?

-Statements of claim may be submitted by being scanned and sent by e-mail or as electronic documents in civil cases.
-No procedures are available exclusively via the internet.
+Applications may be submitted scanned and sent by email or lodged electronically in civil cases.
+There are no procedures available exclusively via the internet.

 3 Is the facility available at all times (i.e. 24 hours a day, 7 days a week) or just during specific hours?
 If so, what are those hours?

 This facility is available at all times.